freebsd/freebsd-quarterly/2018q3/00_REPORT.md

 ### OS Improvements ###

-The Foundation improves the FreeBSD operating system by employing our technical staff to maintain and improve critical kernel subsystems, add features and functionality, and fix problems.
+The Foundation improves the FreeBSD operating system by employing technical staff to maintain and improve critical kernel subsystems, add features and functionality, and fix problems.
 This also includes funding separate project grants like the arm64 port, porting the blacklistd access control daemon, and the integration of VIMAGE support, to make sure that FreeBSD remains a viable solution for research, education, computing, products and more.

 We kicked off or continued the following projects last quarter: